 The path to medical device commercialization requires FDA approval, which most often means filing a pre-marketing notification, also known as a 510(k).
 The FDA has specific criteria for accepting a 510(k), and they just released their new acceptance policy.
 This new standard, which will be effective October 1, 2015, replaces the old FDA Refuse to Accept Policy for 510(k) Guidance of 2012 and emphasizes software as a device factor.

 Interestingly, the old 2012 Guidance mentions “software” only 18 times.
 The new 2015 Guidance uses the word “software” 33 times.
-Additionally, the new Guidance is more specific about the acceptance criteria around software.
+Additionally, the new Guidance is more specific about the acceptance criteria around the software.
 There is now an entire section (section H) dedicated specifically to device software.
-This section covers:

 - Whether the device includes software or firmware